stefan-hoeck/idris2-digest/docs/Tree.md

   * `PartialReason`: Data type encapsulating the different reasons why Idris might consider a function as being non-total.
   * `Terminating`: Data type describing if a function is total (terminating) or not.
-    I assume (haven't checked yet, TODO) that this is the outcome of totality checking.
+    That this is the outcome of totality checking.
   * `Covering`: Data type describing if a function is covering or not.
-    I assume (haven't checked yet, TODO) that this is the outcome of coverage checking.
+    This is the outcome of coverage checking.
   * `Totality`: Record pairing `Terminating` and `Covering`.
   * `Bounds`: TODO
   * `addVars`: TODO